Machu Picchu, Cusco, and the Sacred Valley

 Saturday, July 16, 2022

-In the Peruvian highlands, hats have come to symbolize not just protection from the elements, but cultural identity, social class, age, and family professions.
+In the Peruvian highlands, hats symbolize not just protection from the elements, but cultural identity, social class, age, and family professions.
 A red felt hat called a montera can be filled with flowers, fruit, and other adornments.
 These are worn by Quechua women throughout the Sacred Valley.
-When worn at an angle, it may also tell others she is a widow.
+When worn at an angle, it also may tell others she is a widow.
 Traditionally, brown or green hats made from sheep’s wool indicate women of Andean heritage.

 Dine at a local restaurant for lunch and delight in leisure time during the afternoon.